Corbyncentral/electionmusing/README.md

 <br>
 <a href="http://www.dailymail.co.uk/news/article-3089363/This-crying-wolf-stop-Furious-Theresa-attacks-police-officers-scaremongering-budget-cuts.html">'This crying wolf HAS to stop': Furious Home Secretary Theresa May attacks police officers for 'scaremongering' over budget cuts.</a> <a href="https://archive.is/Wvc63">(archive)</a>
 <br>
-<a href="http://www.ibtimes.co.uk/surrey-pcc-theresa-may-single-most-damaging-thing-facing-police-1555834">Surrey PCC: Theresa May is 'the single most damaging thing' facing the police</a>
+<a href="http://www.ibtimes.co.uk/surrey-pcc-theresa-may-single-most-damaging-thing-facing-police-1555834">Surrey PCC: Theresa May is 'the single most damaging thing' facing the police</a> <a href="https://archive.is/kZEYt">(archive)</a>
 <br>
 <a href="https://www.theguardian.com/uk-news/2017/jun/06/police-cuts-hit-uk-fight-against-terrorism-says-former-security-chief">Police cuts hit UK fight against terrorism, says former security chief</a>
 <br>